CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## Get Started Inmediately

-You don’t need to install or configure tools like webpack or Babel.
-They are preconfigured and hidden so that you can focus on the code.

-Use [Crystallize CLI][17] to bootstrap a project with this `Next.js + React` boilerplate.
+Use the [Crystallize CLI][17] to bootstrap a project in 4 simple guied steps.

 Simply run the following command (>= Node 8 required):